If you’re not having fun, quit doing it.

-“See Sir, you have him working past midnight every night and when he gets home, he’s just too tired.
+“You see, Sir, you have him working past midnight every night, and when he gets home, he’s just too tired.
 I wait up, I try.
 But he’s just too tired.”

-“See Sir, we can’t try in the morning, you make him work so late, he sleeps all day.
+“You see, Sir, we can’t try in the morning; you make him work so late, he sleeps all day.
 “The only time we have is right before he needs to go to work.
 I tell him to hurry up, I want him to hurry up, but he can’t always.”

-“See Sir, YOU are keeping us from having children — Lieutenant.”
+“You see, Sir, YOU are keeping us from having children, Lieutenant.”

 Shit, shit, shit, I thought,